New iDEAL version suitable for cross-border euro payments

 For more information about the recommended changes in the iDEAL fields for the order number, the Merchant Trade Name and the Description, please contact your iDEAL party, your bank or your Payment Service Provider.

 As a merchant or (Collecting) Payment Service Provider your own payment systems should have been converted to the new iDEAL version as of 1 August 2013.
-If your systems have not been converted yet, please contact your (acquiring) bank as soon as possible.
-Otherwise you are not able to submit any iDEAL transactions as of 1 February 2014, the end date for the SEPA migration.
+If your systems have not been converted yet, you are not able to submit any iDEAL transactions as of 1 February 2014.
 This means that your customers are not able to pay with iDEAL as from 1 February 2014.
+Please contact your (acquiring) bank as soon as possible to convert to the new iDEAL version.

 iDEAL Merchant Integration Guide – Summary of Changes document